gamahachaa/grav-xapi/README.md

       version: "1.0.1"
 ```

-So if a user has group 'new_starter0 statements will be sent to that LRS else to the default one.
+So if a user has group 'new_starters' statements will be sent to that LRS, else to the 'default' one.

 ### template_verb